I-910, Application for Civil Surgeon Designation

 Please refer to the instructions to determine whether you should use this form.
 For more information, see the USCIS Policy Manual Blanket Civil Surgeon Designation Guidance.

 The National Benefits Center is accepting applications for civil surgeon designation.
 We have the authority to exercise discretion in approving civil surgeon applications based on local requirements.
 See 8 CFR 232.2.
-At this time, USCIS does not foresee invoking any local restrictions, but reserves the right to apply such restrictions.
+At this time, we do not foresee invoking any local restrictions, but reserve the right to apply such restrictions.

 05/29/18.
 We will publish a new edition of this form soon.
 In the meantime, you may continue using the 05/29/18 edition, despite the expiration date.
 You can find the edition date at the bottom of the page on the form and instructions.

 USCIS Dallas Lockbox